1 – THIS IS WHAT WE NEED TO GET STARTED

 Dropbox is a great online image/file sharing platform.
 This isn’t necessary for every project, but if you have more than 15-20 images for your website or if they’re too big to send through email or post on basecamp, we can use dropbox.
 We can also use this to share important logins and credentials instead of sending through email.
 I will set up a folder for the project and will share the folder with you via email.
 You can upload all images and files there.

 Designing a website, no matter how big or small, is an extensive process that can be overwhelming.
 To better help you understand what to expect during the design and development workflow, we’ve outlined our process into 3 steps:

 LAYOUT AND DESIGN

 A large and time consuming part of designing a website is in the planning and layout stage of the process.
-I’ll create the sitemap (Page/Menu hierarchy) of the website for approval first, then I’ll design the home page and a sub page (or more upon request) for approval.
+We’ll create the sitemap (Page/Menu hierarchy) of the website for approval first, then design the home page and a sub page (or more upon request) for approval.

-Once the site layout and design is approved, we’ll move forward with the designing the entire site, pages and add all functionality and plugins.
+Once the site layout and design is approved, we’ll move forward with the design of the entire site, all pages and add all functionality and plugins.
 We’ll make sure your site looks great and functions nicely across all devices and web browsers before moving to the final step.

 EDITS AND REVISIONS

-Once the site is ready for final review, you’ll be able to review each page and we can make detailed edits until the site is revised completely.
+Once the site is ready for final review, you’ll be able to review each page and we can make detailed edits until the site is completed.
 We ask that you please review ALL pages to make sure all spelling, grammar, addresses and information are correct before going live.
-We use https://reviewyoursitelive.com or https://reviewmysitelive.com for our website walk-through.
+We use https://reviewyoursitelive.com or https://reviewmysitelive.com for our website walk-throughs.

 5 – ACTIVATING THE NEW SITE